 - 8.1 Supervisors shall have completed mandatory supervisory training prior to supervising a student.
 If a supervisor has been appointed to the University within the past six months they must demonstrate a) prior completions or evidence of prior supervisory training completed elsewhere, and b) undertake University supervisory training within a further twelve months.
-Where a supervisor is currently employed outside of the University, evidence of supervisory training from elsewhere will suffice. - 8.2 A team shall be appointed to supervise the student.
+Where a proposed supervisor is not a University member of staff, the relevant CRDB will ensure that the University of Lincoln based supervisors have completed mandatory supervisor training and that the proposed non-staff supervisor will be adequately supported by the relevant academic School, including the opportunity to undertake supervisory training.
+In these circumstances, supervisory training provided by other academic institutions will be deemed satisfactory for non-University staff. - 8.2 A team shall be appointed to supervise the student.
 The student's supervisory team shall consist of at least two supervisors, at least one of whom shall have experience of supervising the relevant or higher research degree to completion.
 For students enrolled on an MPhil with the possibility of transfer to PhD, this would normally mean experience of supervision to PhD completion. - 8.3 One supervisor shall be the Director of Studies (first supervisor) with responsibility for supervision of the student on a regular and frequent basis in accordance with section 5.2. - 8.4 The CRDB shall confirm whether the arrangements for the supervision of a programme are adequate at the time of consideration of the student's confirmation of studies. - 8.5 The CRDB shall be notified of any proposals to change the supervisory arrangements for a programme of research and shall decide whether to approve such changes. - 8.6 A student for a research degree of the University shall be ineligible to act as a Director of Studies for another research degree student but may act as a second supervisor or adviser.
 Such supervisors or advisors shall be able to demonstrate recent relevant research experience comparable with the level of the degree being supervised.